-“This is what happens when you have a company that doesn’t properly maintain their vehicles or use safe drivers,” said Joye Law Firm attorney Mark Bringardner, who represented Mary’s estate.
+“This is what happens when you have a company that doesn’t properly maintain their vehicles or use safe drivers,” said our Joye Law Firm attorney, who represented Mary’s estate.
 “Once he realized the lights weren’t working, he could have picked another yard dog with working lights.
 And Mary’s senseless death would not have happened.”

-The settlement helps provide closure to Bringardner’s client, Mary’s sister, who is disabled and unable to work.
-She had lived with Mary for 20 years.
+The settlement helps provide closure to the client’s sister, who is disabled and unable to work.
+She had lived with and depended on her sisterfor 20 years.

 Facts of the Incident

 Mary, a resident of Charleston, was a longtime custodian at the Naval Weapons Station.
 Mary worked for Goodwill, which had a contract to provide cleaning services at the Navy base.
 Mary had worked at her job for 30 years.
 She was considered by her fellow workers to be the chief custodian.

 Mary did not own transportation.
 To get to work, Mary would walk, take a bus, or get a ride from a friend.

 The tragic collision that took Mary’s life occurred on March 20, 2018.
 The morning was dark and rainy when Mary arrived at the base.
 As was her normal routine, Mary walked to an area near the naval base’s checkpoint.
 She planned to wait on a van that would take her and other workers into the base.